 Children and local authority care

 When a child is made the subject of a care order, the local authority has legal responsibility for the child.
-This is called parental responsibility.
-As parents you continue to have parental responsibility.
-However, the local authority can limit your parental responsibility if this is necessary in the interests of the child's welfare.

 When will a local authority seek a care order

 A local authority will seek a court order if your child is not receiving the sort of care it would be reasonable to expect from a parent, and this lack of care is causing the child significant harm.
 The court will decide whether or not a child is suffering harm in this way.

 How does the local authority in Northern Ireland decide where to place a child

 Health and Social Care Trusts in Northern Ireland have a duty to safeguard and promote the welfare of children in need in their area.
 In fulfilling its duty, the HSCT must make the welfare of the child its paramount consideration.

 Fostering means that the social services department arranges for a child to live with foster carers.
 It enables a child to be cared for in a family environment.
 A child can be placed with foster carers long term, for example, when you are permanently unable to look after your child, or short term, for example when you are temporarily unable to look after your child because of illness in the family, or your child is in care but it is planned that s/he will return to you, relatives or friends.
 Foster carers can be: